 As the weather warms up, it's little surprise that getting your health and diet back on track often tops the to-do list for most of us.
 If you're toying with the idea of starting a diet, though, it can be hard to discern which are actually science-backed and achievable.
 Especially when there is so much conflicting information online.
 Who do you trust?

-But if you only try one diet this year, Josh Axe, DNM, DC, CNS, says there's a clear winner.
-Axe predicts the keto diet, also known as the high-fat, low-carb diet, will be the fastest growing diet this year and possibly the next 10 years.
+But if you only try one diet this year, Dr. Josh Axe, DNM, DC, CNS, says there's a clear winner.
+Axe predicts the keto diet, also known as the high-fat, low-carb diet, will be the fastest-growing diet this year and possibly the next 10 years.
 It's a bold statement, but it's one he stands by.
 "Originally created in the 1920s, the ketogenic diet is rapidly gaining popularity in the weight-management world.
 And for good reason," he says.
 "If done correctly, research suggests shifting your body into a ketogenic state can not only fuel a healthy weight, but it can also lead to a host of other health benefits."

 So what is all the fuss about?
 Ahead Axe explains everything you need to know about the keto diet trend.
 Here's to a fitter, and healthier year ahead.

 What Is the Keto Diet?

 "Because the ketogenic diet is a very low-carb diet—meaning about 80% of calories come from fat and non-starchy vegetables—a typical day of eating will include many servings of healthy fats and oils.
 The goal is to eat healthy sources of fat that provide the body with a steady fuel source and enough calories."

 "Ideally, the ketogenic diet should include three different types of fats: saturated fat (from animal products like fatty meat, butter, and potentially, full-fat dairy), monounsaturated fats (from olive oil or avocados), and polyunsaturated fats (from fish, certain oils, and small amounts of nuts and seeds)."